Plans approved for The Daffodil in Cheltenham to be converted into huge residential home

 But after never fully recovering from pandemic closures and restrictions, The Daffodil finally closed its doors for good in August 2022.

-Now, upmarket estate agents Savills is seeking developers for the historic building and asking for 'unconditional or subject-to-planning offers'.
+Upmarket estate agents Savills were appointed to seek developers for the historic building in May 2024, asking for 'unconditional or subject-to-planning offers'.

 The property, unusually, spans two addresses — 18-20 and 21 Suffolk Parade.
 The site at numbers 18-20 is 6,135 sq ft and was granted planning permission in January 2024 for commercial, business and service use.